Holistic Multi-Scale Inference of the Leverage Effect: Efficiency under Dependent Microstructure Noise: Technical Proofs

 Although the closed-form expression of the covariance between different scales is difficult to derive, a multi-scale alternative of Lemma~\ref{lem:app-all-observation-noise-N4} (dropping terms with $\theta_B$ and $\theta_D$) can be used as an algorithm to explicitly calculate the covariance due to noise when the noise is dependent.
-The idea is very simple.
-First, for each given pair of $k$ and $l$, the contribution can be calculated with this multi-scale and dependent alternative of Lemma~\ref{lem:app-all-observation-noise-N4}.
-Second, suppose we have a fixed $k$, and for the summation over $l$, we need to consider all $l$'s that may have potential contribution to the final result.
-That is, if the dependent level of noise is $\tilde{q}$, we need consider the following $l$'s:
+The idea is straightforward: \begin{enumerate} \item For each given pair of $k$ and $l$, the contribution can be calculated with this multi-scale and dependent alternative of Lemma~\ref{lem:app-all-observation-noise-N4}. \item Given a fixed $k$, for the summation over $l$, we need to consider all $l$'s that may have potential contribution to the final result.
+Specifically, if the dependent level of noise is $\tilde{q}$, the following $l$'s are considered:

-Third, the summation over $k$ is substituted by simply multiplying $n$.
-Finally, the result is normalized by $k_p H_p^2 \Delta_n$ and $k_q H_q^2 \Delta_n$.
-The code has been implemented and utilized in the simulation study.
+\item The summation over $k$ is substituted by simply multiplying $n$. \item The result is normalized by $k_p H_p^2 \Delta_n$ and $k_q H_q^2 \Delta_n$. \end{enumerate} The code has been implemented and validated in the simulation study.